 - Assuring that all documents are filed correctly and in a timely manner

 - Reviewing your damages to determine the total value of your claim

 - Communicating with the other parties on your behalf

 - Working with your healthcare providers to obtain any missing records

 - Organizing and presenting the evidence to prove liability and damages

 Please refrain from representing yourself during legal matters, especially if you face injuries as a victim.
 Self-representation can quickly reduce the compensation you would be entitled to receive and increase litigation time and stress surrounding legal matters.
 However, when you retain legal support from an attorney at Mintz Law Firm, you can simplify the process of court matters.

 CONTACT A SKILLED AURORA, CO CAR ACCIDENT ATTORNEY TODAY

 Having to pursue an Aurora personal injury claim to recover compensation can be difficult, and insurance companies don’t make the process any easier.
 As a results-oriented law firm, Mintz Law Firm does everything possible to build a strong evidence base that will lead our clients to success.
 We know that insurance companies do what they can to poke holes in a victim's claim to avoid paying compensation and have years of experience building claims against their tactics.

-At Mintz Law Firm, our dedicated team of personal injury lawyers care deeply for our clients and treat them with the compassion and respect they deserve.
+At Mintz Law Firm, our dedicated team of Aurora car accident lawyers care deeply for our clients and treat them with the compassion and respect they deserve.
 When you work with Mintz Law Firm, you can be confident that our team of professionals will stand by your side and offer attentive support throughout the entire process.
 Arrange a free consultation with our firm today by calling (303) 462-2999 or filling out our contact form.